itlab-vision/dl-benchmark/src/model_converters/README.md

 ### TF converter parameters

-- `--model-path` absolute path to model in TensorFlow (.pb or .meta files or saved model directory) or ONNX format.
+- `--model-path` is an absolute path to model in TensorFlow (.pb or .meta files or saved model directory) or ONNX format.
-- `--input-names` comma-separated names of the input layers.
+- `--input-names` is a comma-separated names of the input layers.
-- `--input-shapes` comma-separated shapes of the input blobs.
+- `--input-shapes` is a comma-separated shapes of the input blobs.
 Optional parameter, can be used to set desired shapes.
-- `--output-names` comma-separated names of the output layers.
+- `--output-names` is a comma-separated names of the output layers.
-- `--saved_model_dir` path where tf2 saved model will be saved.
+- `--saved_model_dir` is a path where tf2 saved model will be saved.
 Default <model-path.parent>/saved_model.
-- `--tensor_rt_precision` Tensor RT precision FP16, FP32.
+- `--tensor_rt_precision` is a Tensor RT precision FP16, FP32.
 If not defined, no Tensor-RT conversion will be applied.
   Applicable only for hosts with NVIDIA GPU and tensorflow built with Tensor-RT support.
-- `--tensor_rt_model_dir` A path where Tensor RT optimized model will be saved.
+- `--tensor_rt_model_dir` is a path where Tensor RT optimized model will be saved.
 Default <model-path.parent>
   /tensor_rt_<Precision>

-# Conversion OMZ models to .pt pytorch format
+# Converting OMZ models to PyTorch format .pt

 To get .pt format models along .onnx, apply the following patch to OMZ converter script: